aframevr/aframe/docs/components/rotation.md

 Updates at the three.js level will still be reflected in A-Frame when doing `entityEl.getAttribute('rotation');`.
-When calling `.getAttribute('rotation')`, A-Frame will convert from radians and degrees and return a normal JavaScript object with x/y/z properties.
+When calling `.getAttribute('rotation')`, A-Frame will convert from radians to degrees and return a normal JavaScript object with x/y/z properties.

 See also [reading position and rotation of the camera](./camera.md#reading-position-or-rotation-of-the-camera).